-Upon enrollment, students will be provided with a Student Handbook which further details the student’s rights and responsibilities.
+At orientation, students will be provided with a Student Handbook which further details the student’s rights and responsibilities.
 The handbook includes additional learning resources, schedules, and other policies and procedures relating to student life.
 It also includes updated information relating to faculty members and the academic calendar.

 Great Lakes Institute of Technology offers advisement to all students for any academic matter students wish to discuss.
 Staff and faculty will assist students in developing solutions to challenges they may experience during the course of their training.
 Tutoring and additional assistance is available at no additional cost to any currently enrolled student.
 Students wishing to use this service must contact the department Program Director to make arrangements.

 Great Lakes Institute of Technology does not offer non-credit, remedial courses.
 No grades or credit will be issued for the additional assistance, nor will the time spent on academic assistance or tutoring be counted in the maximum timeframe to complete the program.

 Students experiencing personal problems unrelated to their education will be referred to qualified counselors or agencies outside the school where they can receive assistance.
 See the Student Services Coordinator for assistance in resolving issues such as housing, transportation, and child care issues.